Course overview

 Career outcomes

-You will be eligible to receive AHPRA registration as a Medical Radiation Practitioner, with a division/registration type of Diagnostic Radiographer, General.
-This AHPRA registration enables graduates to work as a diagnostic radiographer in a range of settings, such as:
+Are you ready to secure your future in Australia’s booming health sector as a registered diagnostic radiographer?
+Upon graduating, you will be eligible to receive AHPRA registration as a Medical Radiation Practitioner, with a division/registration type of Diagnostic Radiographer, General.
+This AHPRA registration will enable you to work as a diagnostic radiographer in a range of settings, such as:

 Professional recognition